 The Dance Arts Center is a member of the Dance Masters of America Heart of America Chapter 28.
 Our family-friendly studio helps dancers learn and grow in a positive, challenging environment.

 Marla Heeler - Owner

 Brandi Keling, Office Manager

-Marla Heeler the owner and director of The Dance Arts Center, LLC is thrilled to share her passion and love for the art of dance with as many people as possible.
+Marla Heeler, owner and director of The Dance Arts Center, LLC is thrilled to share her passion and love for the art of dance with as many people as possible.
 Her motto is, “There is more to dance than pointing your toes.”
-As a choreographer and studio owner she has many award winning students including Dance Masters Chapter 28 Teen Miss Dance 2013, Teen Mr. Dance 2012, Petite Miss Dance 2018, Junior Miss Dance 2020, Junior Mr Dance 2020 and Mr Dance 2020.
+As a choreographer and studio owner she has many award winning students and professionally performing including Dance Masters Chapter 28 Teen Miss Dance 2013, Teen Mr. Dance 2012, Petite Miss Dance 2018, Junior Miss Dance 2020, Junior Mr Dance 2020 and Mr Dance 2020.
 Her students have also been award opportunities to study with ABT, Kansas City Ballet, North Carolina School of The Arts, State Street Ballet, Joffrey Ballet and Chicago Human Rhythm Project.

 Marla’s award winning choreography has been recognized by Robidoux Resident Theater as a Dobbins Award recipient.
 She has also been recognized by several dance competitions such as Bravo, Celebrity, Dance Masters of America, I Love Dance, Dance America and Headliners.

 Marla has taught Master Classes and judged throughout the Midwest.
 As a certified instructor she is very involved in continuing to raise the standard for dance professionals.
 She has served as both President and Vice-President for Chapter 28 Dance Masters and is a member of Chicago National Association of Dance Masters.